solarsailer/matthieuoger.com/content/posts/2013-08-02-quote-changing-the-world.md

 excerptQuote:
   name: "Freyr"
-  quote: "Could "changing the world" be a contender the most trite, overused expression of 2013?"
+  quote: "Could “changing the world” be a contender the most trite, overused expression of 2013?"
 ---

 > Could "changing the world" be a contender the most trite, overused expression of 2013?
 Recent grads seem to have adopted it en masse as their personal tagline.
 It's a nice sentiment, but it hard not to roll your eyes when every 23 year old applies it to his mobile phone app with no users that he threw together in a couple weeks.